History of NFL draft in Timeline

 In 2024, the NFL draft was held in Detroit.

-Prior to the 2022 NFL draft, teams are only allowed to trade picks through the 2024 draft.
+Prior to the start of the 2022 NFL draft, teams can trade picks through the 2024 draft.
+This allows teams to strategize and acquire additional players by leveraging future draft selections.

-The 2024 NFL draft in Detroit set the all-time attendance record with more than 775,000 attendees.
+The 2024 NFL draft in Detroit set an all-time attendance record with more than 775,000 visitors, continuing the trend of large-scale attendance and festivities.